 Every comprehensive plan contains an element on future land use and a future land use map.
 The Future Land Use, Zoning, and Urban Design element sets forth the policy framework for the physical development of Corpus Christi over the next 20 years.
 It is the guide for decision makers on the pattern, distribution, density and intensity of land uses that, over time, will help the city achieve the community's vision for the future.
 The future land use map is not a zoning map but provides the foundation for zoning.
 It guides land-use decision makers when they are called upon to exercise their discretion in making rulings on rezoning and similar issues.

-Plan CC's Vision for Land Use.
-Zoning & Urban Design
+Land Use, Zoning & Urban Design

 FROM THE VISION: